Fitting Multiple Machine Learning Models with Performance Based Clustering: Experiments

 \subsection{Real Data Experiments}

-In this section, we present experiments conducted on the well-studied real-world datasets: the Chicago Crime dataset \cite{crime_kaggle} and the M4 forecasting competition dataset \cite{m4}.
+In this section, we present experiments conducted on the well-studied real-world datasets: the Chicago Crime dataset \cite{crime_kaggle}, the M4 competition dataset \cite{m4}, and other datasets in fields such as finance, climate and healthcare \cite{regression_datasets}, \cite{delhi}.

-The Chicago Crime dataset includes data on crime types, dates, and locations.
-We partitioned Chicago into 3 km by 3 km cells and aggregated the daily crime counts within each cell.
-We focused on a 30-month period, resulting in 911 data points per cell.
-The M4 competition dataset includes time series with various temporal resolutions, which have different lengths and characteristics.
-For each resolution, we randomly selected 100 series.

-For both datasets, we compared our Performance Based Clustering (PBC) approach that uses MLP as the ML model against a vanilla MLP model.
-We extracted autoregressive and rolling statistical measures to construct features.
-The datasets were temporally divided into 80\% for training, 10\% for validation, and 10\% for test.
-For the M4 datasets, we normalized the series between [0, 1].
-We selected the MLP and PBC hyperparameters, e.g., learning rate, hidden layer sizes, $\zeta$, $\alpha$, $\hat{K}$ using the validation set.
-We divided the test split to batches $\mathcal{B}^t$'s, where $N^t = 200$.
+For these datasets, we compare our Performance Based Clustering (PBC) approach using an MLP model against a vanilla MLP.
+We construct features from autoregressive and rolling statistical measures and split the data into 80\% training, 10\% validation, and 10\% test sets.
+The M4 datasets were normalized to [0, 1].
+We select hyperparameters for MLP and PBC, such as learning rate, hidden layer sizes, $\zeta$, $\alpha$, and $\hat{K}$, using the validation set.
+For testing, we use the setting in \ref{ssec:streaming}.
+We divide the test split into batches $\mathcal{B}^t$ with $N^t$ selected according to the dataset size.
 We produce outcomes using only $\bm{x}_i^t$'s, then calculate the errors and update the weights using $y_i^t$'s, i.e., data arrives sequentially in a streaming manner.

-In Fig. \ref{fig:real1}, we observe that the ensemble weights have significant changes at the $34^\text{th}$ and $57^\text{th}$ batches, and then stay relatively similar.
-This shows that the ensemble of the learned functions approximates the different parts of the data with different weights.
-Using different weights for the different parts allows PBC to adapt to varying temporal patterns in the generating mechanisms, which is beneficial for real life applications, such as forecasting on M4, which contains non-stationary time series.
+In Fig. \ref{fig:real1}, the ensemble weights change significantly at the $34^\text{th}$ and $57^\text{th}$ batches before stabilizing.
+This indicates that the ensemble of learned functions assigns different weights to various data regions, allowing PBC to adapt to changing patterns in the generating mechanisms, which is beneficial for applications like forecasting non-stationary time series in M4.

-Table \ref{tab:results} presents the average MSE results for both datasets, which demonstrate that our approach improves the prediction performance across these well-studied real-world datasets.
-The improvement is due to our method learning the generating mechanisms well by using separate ML models.
-Further, the ensemble weight updates significantly contribute to the performance improvements by leveraging the distinct learned ML models in the sequential setting, using appropriate weights for different data regions.
+Table \ref{tab:results_combined} shows the average MSEs for ten real-world datasets, demonstrating that our approach enhances prediction performance across these datasets.
+This improvement is due to effectively learning generating mechanisms with separate ML models and the significant contribution of ensemble weight updates, which leverage distinct ML models sequentially with appropriate weights for different data regions.